 Maui County Planning Department has stated that their enforcement division has illegal rentals under control.
 Planning Director Michele McLean estimates that there are just a handful of illegal entities left around 35 at the end of 2019.

 Source: Maui Planning Department; Maui County 2019 Transient Rental Enforcement Summary

-Short term rental homes make up around 200 homes of the 54,000 plus (per last US census) households on Maui.
-This is 1 in 267 homes.
-The STRH program has built in safeguards against affecting home values.
+Short term rental homes make up around 220 homes of the 54,479 (per last US census) households on Maui.
+This is 1 in 248 homes.
+Maui's STRH permit program has built in safeguards against vacation rentals affecting home values.
 Only people who have owned their home for five or more years can apply.
 New home owners are not able to apply for a permit.
 All legal vacation rental homes have signs out front, with contact phone information and permit numbers.
 The permitting scheme has worked well to keep the health and character of neighborhoods intact, while also contributing to the revenue stream of the county.

-Vacation rentals are also the single biggest contributor to the Affordable Housing Fund for the county.
-They have generated $5.89 million for the fund since 2018.
+Vacation rentals are also the single biggest contributor to the Affordable Housing Fund for the County of Maui.
+They have generated $7.10 million for the fund since 2018.